 NO FEES UNLESS WE WIN!

 Many accident victims opt to pursue a personal injury lawsuit.
 It may be necessary to take legal action to receive fair compensation for physical injuries, mental anguish, and the pain and suffering from accident injuries.

-Your personal injury case might be one of the few cases that make it all the way to trial.
-If it does, you might need to think about an appeal.
+Often, victims accept a settlement without going to trial.
+This enables victims to receive funds sooner and puts the stress of legal proceedings behind them.
+However, your personal injury case might be one of the few that makes it all the way to trial.
+While many victims receive reasonable judgments, the court may come back with a decision that doesn’t cover your expenses or meet your expectations based on personal injury settlement amounts examples you’ve learned about.
+If you didn’t receive what you believe to be a fair judgment, you might need to think about an appeal.
 An appeal is a process that allows you to ask a court to overturn the jury’s decision.

 In most cases, you ask a higher court to review the judgment and overturn it.
 Sometimes, you make the request directly to the court that presided over the trial.
 Here’s what you need to know should you find yourself facing the process of appealing your personal injury judgment.

 How to Appeal a Personal Injury Judgment

 There are a few different ways that you can ask a court to reconsider the jury’s decision.
 First, you can apply to a higher court to review the trial.
 You tell the higher court why you think the verdict is wrong and ask the court to overturn it.